quintusdias/pyhdfeos/README.md

 Prerequisites
 =============
+Currently, the version of Python must be 3.4.

 Both HDF-EOS and HDF-EOS5 are required.
 On some systems, such as Linux Mint, this is pretty easy, just make sure you have the devel packages installed as well.